-As a psychologist, most of my work concerns the provision of counselling and psychotherapy, that is, helping people with issues that are troubling or distressing them.
+As a psychologist, most of my work concerns the provision of counselling and psychotherapy, that is, helping people, including children and adolescents from secondary school age upwards, with issues that are troubling or distressing them.
 I have found my business and human resources background to be very useful in cases where the person’s distress is connected with, or spills into, their world of work.
 Using this background, I also provide business, life and job-seeker coaching.

 Counselling and psychotherapy

 Although we all have a natural inclination and ability to adapt to and cope with what life throws at us, sometimes, despite this natural resilience, it feels like we can do with some help to figure out what has happened and how to go forward.
 Psychologists are trained to have a theoretical and practice-based understanding of psychological problems and suitable treatments.
 In my perspective, having a psychological problem does not necessarily mean having a mental health issue or a mental illness.
 In a way, we all struggle with certain challenges.
 Sometimes, these challenges can become so overwhelming that they seem to take over our lives and become a significant part of who we are and impede us in how we function in our lives, whether at home or at work.
 This can, for example, lead to unusually and extensive low mood (usually called depression) or low self-esteem or certain unhelpful obsessions.
 Sometimes, a small number of therapy sessions are all that is needed to help us to identify strategies and solutions to cope with what has happened to us.
 On other occasions, when the problem is more complex and long-standing, therapy can be a longer-term process.
 In such cases, therapy is often about helping us to make sense of what has happened and to support us while we better accept, tolerate and accommodate what has happened to us in the story of our life.